fzyzcjy/flutter_rust_bridge/website/docs/manual/integrate/04-cargokit.md

 # Cargokit

-flutter_rust_bridge uses Cargokit to with seamless integration of cargo build with flutter plugins and packages.
+flutter_rust_bridge uses Cargokit for seamless integration of cargo build with flutter applications and packages.

 ## Cargokit Details